 Step by Step guide to prepare a delicious cup of Latte.

-- Now comes the moment of truth – the perfect combination of espresso and milk to craft your latte.
+• Now combine the espresso and milk to craft your latte.
 Begin by pouring your freshly brewed espresso into a preheated cup or glass.
-Next, pour the steamed milk into the espresso, using a spoon to hold back the foam.
+Next, pour the steamed milk over the espresso, using a spoon to hold back the foam.

 The traditional espresso-to-milk ratio for lattes ranges from 1:3 to 1:4, but don’t let tradition hold you back.
 Adjusting the ratio according to your taste and preference can lead to a customized latte that’s perfect for you.